kkots/ggxrd_hitbox_overlay_2211/README.md

 clearInputHistoryOnStageResetInTrainingMode = false

 ; Specify true or false.
-; This disables the display of gray hurtboxes (for a toggle see toggleDisableGrayHurtboxes).
+; This disables the display of gray hurtboxes (for a toggle see "toggleDisableGrayHurtboxes").
 ; Gray hurtboxes are residual hurtboxes that appear on hit/block and show the defender's hurtbox at the moment of impact.
 ; These hurtboxes display for only a brief time on impacts but they can get in the way when trying to do certain stuff such ; as take screenshots of hurtboxes on hit/block.